 Features of the Dremel 8050

-Dremel 8050 comes with a high capacity 8V lithium-ion battery for longer run times.
+Dremel 8050 has a high-capacity 8V lithium-ion battery for longer run times.
 It has no memory effects.

-The speed ranges from 5,000 to 28,000rpm, and that allows a certain speed to match an application.
+The speed ranges from 5,000 to 28,000rpm, allowing a certain speed to match an application.

 Dremel 8050 has a quick collet lock that allows you to make rapid accessory changes.